jwcalder/GraphLearning/README.md

 python ComputeKNN.py -d MNIST -m scatter
 ```

 The deep learning-based feature transformations (e.g., variational autoencoder (vae) or autoencoding transformations (aet) weights) are not provided as built-in subroutines.
-Normally it only be necessary to run ComputeKNN.py when adding a new dataset or trying a new feature transformation on an existing dataset.
+Normally it will only be necessary to run ComputeKNN.py when adding a new dataset or trying a new feature transformation on an existing dataset.

 ## Plotting and LaTeX table creation